handal-img

 • Lanyard Tags: Used for items like handbags and accessories.

-EAS labels are stickers or thin tags used in retail stores to prevent theft.
-If someone tries to leave the store with an active EAS label, an alarm sounds, alerting staff to the potential theft.
+EAS (Electronic Article Surveillance) labels are stickers or thin tags used in retail stores to prevent theft.
+If someone tries to leave the store with an active EAS label, an alarm sounds and alerting staff to the potential theft.
 This keeps products secure while maintaining a seamless shopping experience.

 • Adhesive Labels: Applied directly to products or packaging.